 A favorite recipe from our time living in Louisiana, this Shrimp and Artichoke Bisque is delicious to the last drop!
 My dear friend and Baton Rouge neighbor Suzy first shared the recipe with us.
-And boy is it good!
+And boy is it delicious!

 Textures and Flavors